YorkShi/Assignment5/README.md

-# SQL-Virtual-Machine-Assignment5
+# SQL-Virtual-Machine

-COMP2011 Object-Oriented Programming Fall 2015

 Yuanjing Shi
-13104584d

-This is a final project of the course, in which we need to use JAVA to realize multifeatures virtual machine of Basic SQL commands
+This is a final project of object oriented subject of PolyU, in which we need to use Java to build a multi-feature virtual machine of Basic SQL commands.

+By Prof. Eric Lo